The importance of data privacy day explained

 Know why Data privacy is so important.

-The Data privacy first helps individuals maintain their autonomy and individuality.
+Data privacy first helps individuals maintain their autonomy and individuality.
 American privacy allows our many cultures and subcultures to define for themselves how personal information moves in the economy and society.
 A second reason that privacy is important is because of its functional benefits.

-It is a fundamental human right recognized in the UN Declaration of Human Rights, the International Convenant on Civil and Political Rights and in many other international and regional treaties.
+It is a fundamental human right recognized in the UN Declaration of Human Rights, the International Covenant on Civil and Political Rights and in many other international and regional treaties.

 Extinct for 60 years, Cheetahs to run again in Indian jungles